 These are fields in which the UCSOM has strong interdisciplinary research programs, extending from molecular research into the basic mechanisms of disease through clinical studies to epidemiological analyses of etiology and outcomes.

-To date five accomplished young researchers, at the UCSOM, are doing exciting research in key aspects of women’s health through the BIRCWH program.
+To date, 13 young researchers have graduated from the program.
 The progress they have made since entering the program is excellent.
 Thus far, the group has presented 9 abstracts at national meetings, published 18 articles, and 4 book chapters.
 We also have a thorough and productive mentoring structure and interactions with other K12 programs that work on career development from additional viewpoints.
 As a result of the Colorado BIRCWH, there are exciting and transformative developments occurring in interdisciplinary mentoring in women’s health.

 Letter From The Director

-In addition, having the BIRCWH grant has led to some new and exciting efforts including the Women’s Health Research Day which this year will be held in September.
-This year, our guest speaker will be Dr. Vivian Pinn, Director of the Office of Research on Women’s Health of the NIH.
-The Center for Women’s Health Research honors the BIRCWH Scholars at its annual luncheon as well.
+In addition, having the BIRCWH grant has led to some new and exciting efforts including the Women’s Health Research Day.
+The Center for Women’s Health Research honors the BIRCWH Scholars at its Annual Community Luncheon as well.
 In addition, our annual Cardiovascular Women’s Health Symposium presents the latest in health care information to health care providers in the community.